Last Updated : | Wide Angle Software

 To merge content of your iPods or iPhones follow these simple steps.

 1. Download TouchCopy and install it on your computer.
-There are free PC and Mac demos on the site.
+There are free PC and Mac demos available.

 2. Ensure that iTunes is closed and your devices are disconnected.
 Then start TouchCopy and connect your first iPod or iPhone.
 TouchCopy will have fixed your iTunes preferences so that iTunes will not sync music or video with your iPod or iPhone while TouchCopy is running.
 These changes are restored when you quit TouchCopy.

-3. Click on "Copy to iTunes" in TouchCopy to copy all of your iPod, iPhone or iPad content into iTunes.
+4. Click on "Copy to iTunes" or "Copy to Music" in TouchCopy to copy all of your iPod, iPhone or iPad music into iTunes / Mac Music app.
 The details on how to use TouchCopy are provided in our TouchCopy tutorial.